robsonperassoli/bitsofcode.io/README.md

 - ✅ Compile articles on startup for fast serving
 - ✅ Serve articles from memory for speed
 - ✅ Read front matter YAML from markdown files for metadata
-- 🔄 Directory structure-based URL routing (planned)
+- ✅ Directory structure-based URL routing

 ## Handmade Architecture